 This very rare goat breed has been associated with company co-director Libby Henson’s family for almost 50 years.
 We manage their registry on a ‘charitable’ basis.

 This breed was imported into the UK in 2015 from Switzerland.
-We established an independent registry as a service to all owners and breeders of this internationally rare breed.
+Grassroots established an independent registry as a service to all owners and breeders of this internationally rare breed until such time as a single Breed Society could be formed.

 In 2021, the breeders came together to form a single Society and Grassroots passed responsibility for, and ownership of the registry to that Society.
 Grassroots continue to run the registry on their behalf.